GnikDroy/DownloadManager/README.md

 `java -jar downloadmanager-0.1.0.jar`

-# Run without Building
+# Run after building

 __Linux/Windows/Mac__

-There is a built .jar file inside the `builds/lib` folder.
+A built .jar file will be inside the `build/libs` folder.
 To run the program simply execute `java -jar downloadmanager-0.1.0.jar` in the terminal or command prompt.
 Java must be installed and in your path for this to work.